mchepkiy/course3_project/README.md

 2. Activity name is matched from "activity_labels" file
 3. Only the first three columns (filtered by name) or the columns with "mean()" and "std()" in their names are left in the dataset

+The data is then written to the "data_out.txt" with write.table(data_full, file = "./data_out.txt", row.name = FALSE)

 ## Description of the variables in the output file (data_full)
 ActivityName - character, name of the activity from "activity_labels" file